collabdotcloud/docs.st.collab.cloud/docs/users/cookies/clean-cookies.md

 # Remove cookies

-If you have troubles with your login you should clear the stored cookies for collab.cloud.
+If you have troubles with your login you should clear the stored cookies for **collab.cloud**.

 ## Chrome, Chromium

 See [Chrome Support Page](https://support.google.com/chrome/answer/95647?hl=en&co=GENIE.Platform%3DDesktop#zippy=%2Cdelete-cookies-from-a-site)

-Open Settings and goto "Privacy and security" -> Third Party Cookies
+Open Settings and goto **Privacy and security** -> Third Party Cookies
 ![Step 1](/assets/images/user/cookies/image1.png)

-Scroll down to "See all site data and permissions"
+Scroll down to **See all site data and permissions**
 ![Step 2](/assets/images/user/cookies/image2.png)

-On top right enter "collab.cloud".
-You should get a list as in the screenshot, then click on "Delete displayed data"
+On top right enter **collab.cloud**.
+You should get a list as in the screenshot, then click on Delete displayed data

 ![Example Screenshot](/assets/images/user/cookies/chrome-clean.png)

 ## Firefox

-Open the Firefox Settings and goto "Privacy and security"
+Open the Firefox Settings and goto **Privacy and security**

 ![Step 1](/assets/images/user/cookies/ff-image1.png)

-Click on "Manage Data"
+Click on **Manage Data**
 ![Step 2](/assets/images/user/cookies/ff-image2.png)

 In the search box (1) enter **collab.cloud** then select the site (2) and hit **Remove Selected** (3)

 ![Step 3](/assets/images/user/cookies/ff-image3.png)

 ## Edge